YousifYA-2366647/Route-Planning/README.md

 pip install pandas datashader pillow
 ```

+Compressed folders containing the California and New York road networks can be found in the `Resources` folder.
+These must be unpacked first before running the tests.

-The DIMACS graphs can be downloaded [here](https://www.diag.uniroma1.it/~challenge9/download.shtml)
+Other DIMACS graphs can be downloaded [here](https://www.diag.uniroma1.it/~challenge9/download.shtml)

 ### Running the performance tests